mvysny/mvysny.github.io/_posts/2020-12-10-vaadin-14-session-replication.md

 The session lists all active UIs; the UIs in turn list all attached components.
 Therefore, the entire UI state is stored under one session key.

-However, Vaadin doesn't call `session.setAttribute()` when the UI is modified.
+The problem is that Vaadin doesn't call `session.setAttribute()` when the UI is modified; neither Vaadin Flow nor Vaadin 8 does that.
 That leads to Tomcat thinking that the session has not been changed, thus not triggering the session replication.
 Quoting Leif: